sunappushotto/docs/plugins/create.md

 **What is a plugin?**

-Plugins in Snapshot extend proposal functionality, like adding extra information or on-chain settling.
+Plugins in Sunappushotto extend proposal functionality, like adding extra information or on-chain settling.
 In essence, a plugin can add additional, custom data to a proposal, which can be used when rendering it or processing the results.

 **Examples**